pouyaSamie/FreeInternet/README.md

 ```
 This runs certbot with the --nginx plugin, using -d to specify the domain names we’d like the certificate to be valid for.

-if certbot asked you following question select number 2.
+if certbot asked you the following question select number 2.

 ```console
 Please choose whether or not to redirect HTTP traffic to HTTPS, removing HTTP access.